spvn-rs/spvn/README.md

 # spvn

-spvn offers rust asgi bindings for python. it is in progress, contributions & development are welcome
+spvn is a work in progress project which seeks to bring rust asgi bindings into python. it is in progress, contributions & development are welcome

 ## Project Status